uwcartlab/webmapping/Chapter07/readme.md

 Sooner or later, you will run into merge _**conflicts**_ between your local code and the code in the remote repository after updates from your team members.
 Efficient management of merge conflicts is essential for successful collaborative coding.
 Luckily, Git provides a framework for identifying and resolving conflicts between code when merging.

-The first conflict you will need to resolve is integrating all team member names.
+The first conflict you should resolve is integrating all team member names.
 After you have committed and pushed your name, fetch origin of the repository to check for updates.
 If your team members have added their names, GitHub desktop will prompt you to resolve conflicts in the _readme.md_ file before you can merge the code (Figure 2.6).

 ![figure7.2.6.png](img/figure7.2.6.png)

-###### Figure 2.6: An error warning triggered by a merge conflict
+###### Figure 2.6: An error warning triggered by a merge conflict.

-When you reopen the _readme.md_ file, you will see that your team members' names are now in the file as well, creating a conflict.
-In most text editors, these conflicts will be marked within the file with a random binary ID (Figure 2.7).
+When you reopen the _readme.md_ file, your team members' names are now in the file as well, creating a conflict.
+In most text editors, these conflicts are marked within the file with a random binary ID (Figure 2.7).
 For our purposes, the location of the conflict is more important than the ID assigned to it.

 ![figure7.2.7.png](img/figure7.2.7.png)

-###### Figure 2.7: A conflict created when adding your team member names
+###### Figure 2.7: A conflict created when adding your team member names.

 Accept the new additions to the code and merge the main branch with your local copy.
-GitHub desktop will no longer show any conflicts (Figure 2.8).
+GitHub desktop no longer shows any conflicts (Figure 2.8)!

 ![figure7.2.8.png](img/figure7.2.8.png)

-###### Figure 2.8: The revised message when conflicts are resolved, allowing a merge
+###### Figure 2.8: The revised message when conflicts are resolved, allowing a merge.

-Now that you know a bit about Markdown, work in your team to insert a basic outline for your _readme.md_ file based on the [group project proposal guidelines](https://canvas.wisc.edu/courses/180498/pages/final-project-assignment "group project Assignment").
-The group project proposal should include sections for your title + team members, your personas and scenarios (perhaps with subheadings separating the personas and scenarios), your requirements document as an numbered list (again separated by representation and interaction requirements), and your wireframes, embedded as images linked from an _img_ folder in your directory (Figure 2.9).
+Now that you know a bit about Markdown, use the _readme.md_ to begin planning the group project (e.g., Figure 2.9).
 It is worth experimenting with the collaborative coding process early on, perhaps over a video call with your team members.

 ![figure7.2.9.png](img/figure7.2.9.png)

-###### Figure 2.9: The group project proposal outline
+###### Figure 2.9: An example readme used for collaborative project planning.
+This example supports a group final project proposal for the Geography 575 course at UW-Madison and includes three components: (1) use case personas and scenarios informing the user experience design, (2) a list of functional requirements for the group project separated by representation and interaction requirements (this also should be logged as milestones in GitHub), and (3) wireframes embedded as images linked from an _img_ folder in your directory (Figure 2.9).

 As you collaboratively write and edit your proposal, you again will create conflicts that you will need to resolve before merging.
 For instance, Figure 2.10 shows a _search_ operator added by a team member to the interaction requirements.
 Before adding a description to your _retrieve_ operator, resolve this conflict so that your team members can see your description to inform their own (Figure 2.11).
 The group project proposal is designed to get you in the habit of committing, pushing, and merging using the lower risk framework of Markdown as practice for collaborative coding with JavaScript on the actual group project interactive.